Application of Station Class Arresters on Underbuilt Distribution Lines

 Service Experience at FortisBC

-FortisBC provides electricity and gas to homes and businesses across the Canadian province of British Columbia.
-In 2010, with a focus on offering both safe and reliable energy, engineers chose to install station class arresters as pilot projects in two locations identified at high risk for overvoltage incidents.
+FortisBC provides electricity and gas to homes and businesses across the Canadian Province of British Columbia.
+With focus on offering both safe and reliable energy, engineers chose to install station class arresters as pilot projects in two locations identified at high risk for overvoltage incidents.
 The correct placement of these arresters was regarded as crucial and key criteria in this regard were established:

 • Installing a station class arrester for every distribution tap phase;